CTA

 2. What is the use of Ansible?

 Ansible is used for managing IT infrastructure and deploying software apps to remote nodes.
 Ansible allows you to deploy an application to many nodes with one single command.
-However, for that, there is a need for some programming knowledge to understand the Ansible scripts.
+However, for this, we need some programming knowledge to understand the Ansible scripts.

 3. What are the features of Ansible?